bulrog/cistev2-app/README.md

 ## deleting some game or/and an account

 In case you want some games you have created or your account to be deleted, please contact the developer of the game.
+The account and data will be removed in maximum 90 days.

 ## developer area